Nature itself is meaningless; it is only as we interpret it that it has meaning.

 As grass grows and the dirty tennis balls come to rest in groups of three or five or seventeen, I mow the rest of the yard circling outside the dripline of the tree’s crown.
 They embed themselves in damp soil or in drought, bounce down the slight incline northwest of the gnomen-like shadow.

-In late October chill, I start from the outliers raking them their siblings in the grass.
-I work around the compass cardinals, creating a known task.
+In late October chill, I start from the furthest rolled and work around the compass cardinals, creating a known task.
 I see what I have to do though I stumble over them nearly twisting my ankles or falling on my behind.
 The garden rake pries them out of the ground and grass, coaxes them toward the trunk, like procrastinating children to bedtime.
 In leaner years, I can gather them around in an afternoon.
 I leave them there to blacken the black soil.

 In years of prodigious production, I have difficulty pulling the great moraines of nuts, sticks and leaves through the grass, so I use a coal shovel, more or less like a large dustpan, to load them into a black poly wheelbarrow.
 It takes five or six loads to fill my Tacoma pick-up, though I don’t keep track exactly, don’t think of some useful rule of thumb.
 I back up to the forest edge brush pile and rake them out of the truck bed.
 Squirrels will find this treasure to their wintering delight, an easy luck.
 Our friends and neighbors ask us if we eat them and without shame, answer in the negative, knowing the fool’s price we’d pay, worms and rot there before us.

 As I admire my clean lawn after a few afternoons of labor, a THUD behind me reminds me that reality loves to play tricks on us.
 I look skyward through the nearly leafless tree to see a solar system of orbs waiting their appointed turn to call me to my humility.